 This is a long-distance trail in the Sierra Nevada and passes through Yosemite, Sequoia, and Kings Canyon National Parks.

 Bodie Ghost Town

 Preserved as a state park, the town is full of historic saloons and deserted buildings.

-While Sacramento is not in the Sierra Nevada mountain ranges, the city is on the way while returning to San Francisco from Lake Tahoe and makes for a great addition to the California road trip itinerary.
-One of the top attractions in Sacramento is the California State Railroad Museum.
+While Sacramento is not in the Sierra Nevada mountain ranges, the city is on the way while returning to San Francisco from Lake Tahoe and makes for a great addition to our California road trip itinerary recommendations.

 Stretch 4: Along The Wild North Coast

 Hence, we do not recommend covering the North Coast if you are following this California Road Trip Itinerary for 10 Days – you simply won’t have time.